AbdoulayeDiop/tomato-disease-detection/README.md

-# YOLOv8 inference using Node.js
+# Tomato Disease Detection with YOLO

 This is a web interface to [YOLOv8 object detection neural network](https://ultralytics.com/yolov8) implemented on [Node.js](https://www.nodejs.org).